BitPangea/bitpangea/thecodex/README.md

 - a protocol specification;
 - a roadmap;
 - an investment document;
+- a design manual;
 - a technical implementation manual;
+- a catalogue of every feature that may exist within the World;
 - a repository for every passing idea;
+- an authority that must approve every act of world-building;
-- an authority that may invent properties without constitutional basis.
+- an authority that may invent constitutional properties without basis.

-Its purpose is to preserve the disciplined search for what the World is and what may properly be recognized within it.
+Its purpose is to preserve the disciplined constitutional search for what must be defined and stabilized.

+Creative permission belongs elsewhere unless a genuine constitutional dependency emerges.

 ---

 ## Status

-**Active Constitutional Institution**
+**Active Constitutional Institution · Creator Period Clarified**

 ---